AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/msi-for-salesforce/features/insights-dashboard-feature-overview.md

 **Engagement Velocity Grid**

 * This smart grid includes Interesting Moments, Email and Web Activity in the last 90 days
-* User can choose to “Show Account” activity, this will layer all account level Interesting Moments, Email and Web Activity in the contact view
+* User can choose to “[!UICONTROL Show Account]” activity, this will layer all account level Interesting Moments, Email and Web Activity in the contact view
 * User can highlight specific week in order to see activities within that week
 * Default View: Current week is selected